This article was updated on 8 May 2019 to reflect changes to the DBS Multiplier Account.

 However, the dividends you receive from the unit trust will always be recognized during the months that you receive the dividend.

-The higher interest rates are only applicable up to the first $50,000 in your DBS Multiplier Account.
-This means that any amount more than $50,000 will be accorded with the prevailing interest rate of 0.05%.
+Previously, higher interest rates were only applicable up to the first $50,000 in your DBS Multiplier Account, which meant that any amount more than $50,000 will be accorded with the prevailing interest rate of 0.05%.

 Still The Best Account (For Now)?

-While advertised as an account that that rewards interest rates of up to 3.5%, realistically, most people would end up getting something around 2% p.a.
-This 2% p.a. interest rate is extremely attractive.
+While advertised as an account that that rewards interest rates of up to 3.80%, realistically, most people would end up getting something around 1.80% – 2.20% p.a, an extremely attractive interest rate.
 To put things into perspective, let’s say you have $50,000 in your DBS Multiplier account and earn 2% interest rate for all 12 months.
-This equates to about $1,000 in annual interest earned!
+This is close to $1,000 in annual interest earned!

 It’s also great that it is user friendly, with transaction requirements being straightforward and relatively easy to hit.
-However, upon reaching the $50,000 mark, it is very likely that I will turn to using another account while leaving the $50,000 inside the DBS Multiplier account.
+However, upon reaching the $50,000 mark, it is very likely that I will still turn to using another account while leaving the $50,000 inside the DBS Multiplier account, unless I have plans to take up a home loan with DBS or insure with DBS.

 All in all, a great savings account for young working adults.